 In October 2023, the IND for our CD38-SADA, our second SADA construct was cleared by the FDA.
-This trial is a first in human, dose-escalation, open-label, single-arm, multi-center trial (Study 1201) investigating the safety and tolerability of the CD38-SADA: 177 Lu-DOTA Drug Complex in Relapsed or Refractory non-Hodgkin Lymphoma.
-We currently expect that the trial will be conducted at sites in the United States and start enrolling patient in the second quarter of 2024.
+This trial is a first in human, dose-escalation, open-label, single-arm, multi-center trial (Study 1201) investigating the safety and tolerability of the CD38-SADA: 177Lu-DOTA Drug Complex in Relapsed or Refractory non-Hodgkin Lymphoma.
+We currently expect to dose the first patient in the first half of the year 2025.

-In the first in-human clinical Phase 1 trial (Study 1201), CD38-SADA is administered at various timepoints before administration of 177Lu-DOTA payload.
+In the first in-human clinical Phase 1 trial (Study 1201), CD38-SADA will be administered at various timepoints before administration of 177Lu-DOTA payload.
 The trial will be composed of two serial parts.
 The first part addresses optimization of protein doses and spacing between SADA protein administration and payload administration.
 The second part seeks to identify the optimal and safe levels of the payload delivery.